cleoold/soundtrack-downloader/README.md

         Infer track names from file names.
 Default: false -no-fix
         Only print the proposed changes but don't fix tags.
-Default: false -overwrite
+Default: false -overwrite value
-        Overwrite existing tags.
-Default: false -read-album-info
+        Overwrite existing tags by their key names (example: -overwrite ALBUM,ARTIST,TRACKNUMBER).
+Special value '*' means to overwrite all tags.
+Default: none
+  -read-album-info
         Read album info from info.json.
 Default: false -tag value
         Tag to set.
-Format: key=value.
+Format: -tag key=value.
 Multiple are supported.
 Available keys include 'ALBUM', 'DATE', 'ALBUMARTIST', 'ARTIST', 'GENRE' and so on.
 See https://taglib.org/api/p_propertymapping.html for more.
+If provided, this option has higher precedence than ones scanned by -read-album-info.
 ```